mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 Six different subtypes are permitted.
 Different subtypes may be submitted together.
 (Their formats are shown on the following pages.)

   Subtype ``O`` Factor change by ownerships (20 maximum).
-All ac bus and continuation bus loads and generation with the given ownership will be changed by the specified factors.
+All AC bus and continuation bus loads and generation with the given ownership will be changed by the specified factors.

   Subtype ``Z`` Factor change by zones (20 maximum).
-All ac bus and continuation bus loads and generation within the depicted zones will be changed by the specified factors.
+All AC bus and continuation bus loads and generation within the depicted zones will be changed by the specified factors.

   Subtype ``N`` Factor change by zone on all nonindustrial loads and generation (20 maximum).
-All ac bus and continuation bus data except +A, +F, +I or +P continuation bus data within the designated zones will be changed by the specified factors.
+All AC bus and continuation bus data except +A, +F, +I or +P continuation bus data within the designated zones will be changed by the specified factors.
 All zones may be changed with one record having a key zone 00 (zero-zero).

-  Subtype ``A`` Factor change on all loads and generation on all ac bus and continuation bus data (1 only).
+  Subtype ``A`` Factor change on all loads and generation on all AC bus and continuation bus data (1 only).

   Subtype ``B`` Factor change by ownerships (20 maximum).
 All constant impedance and constant current distributed (``+ A01``, ``+ *I``, ``+ *P``) loads with the given ownership will be changed by the specified factor.